-Another active field concerns the study of Glauber gluons in SCET [118] and their relation to the BFKL equation familiar from small-x physics [119].
-A systematic account of the effects of Glauber gluons in the context of the SCET Lagrangian has been developed in [62].
-The formalism has been extended to Glauber quarks in [120].
-These developments set the basis for a solid understanding of the impact of Glauber exchanges on factorization theorems.
-Glauber gluons also play an important role in SCET-based analysis of jet propagation in dense QCD media [121, 122], which gives rise to the jet-quenching phenomenon in heavy-ion collisions.
-An important open question facing some applications of SCET concerns factorized expressions containing endpoint-divergent convolution integrals.
+Another active field concerns the further study and applications of Glauber gluons and quarks in SCET and their relation to the BFKL equation familiar from small-x physics [114, 148].
+The theoretical formalism developed in [70,71] sets the basis for a solid understanding of the impact of Glauber exchanges on factorization theorems.
+Moreover, using the rapidity renormalization group one can derive the BFKL equation in the presence of a single Glauber exchange describing forward scattering [70,148] and for small x resummation in deep inelastic scattering [149].
+Glauber gluons play an important role in SCET-based analysis of jet propagation in dense QCD media [150-152], which gives rise to the jet-quenching phenomenon in heavy-ion collisions.
+They are also a crucial ingredient in studies of violations of collinear factorization at hadron colliders [69,153-157].

 We close this short review by mentioning a particularly nice application combining the methods of heavy-particle EFTs such as HQET and non-relativistic QCD with SCET in the context of describing the interactions of heavy dark matter (with mass $M \gg v$) with SM particles.
-In [123] it was realized that the interactions of heavy, weakly interacting massive particles (WIMPs) with nuclear targets can be described in a model-independent way using heavy-particle EFTs.
+In [158] it was realized that the interactions of heavy, weakly interacting massive particles (WIMPs) with nuclear targets can be described in a model-independent way using heavy-particle EFTs.
 The WIMPs are charged under $SU(2)L$ and can interact with electroweak gauge bosons and the Higgs boson.
-The WIMP EFT was later extended by describing the produced, highly energetic electroweak gauge bosons in terms of soft or collinear fields in SCET [124-126].
+The WIMP EFT was later extended by describing the produced, highly energetic electroweak gauge bosons in terms of soft or collinear fields in SCET [159-161].
 This allows one to systematically separate all relevant mass scales, resum electroweak Sudakov logarithms and disentangle the so-called Sommerfeld enhancement from the short-distance hard annihilation process.